One Size Fits All (Frank Zappa album): Artwork

+Release history

-Early U.S. LP pressings of One Size Fits All are notable in that they have the catalog number "BS 2879" inscribed - and crossed out - in the runoff matrix, indicating that at one point One Size Fits All was (perhaps mistakenly) planned to be released on Warner Bros.
-Records, whose Reprise Records subsidiary distributed Zappa's DiscReet Records label.
+Early U.S. LP pressings of One Size Fits All are notable in that they have the catalog number "BS 2879" inscribed - and crossed out - in the runoff matrix, indicating that at one point One Size Fits All was planned for release on the Warner Bros. label.
+An April 1975 interview with Zappa confirms this.
+The Warner subsidiary Reprise Records distributed Zappa's DiscReet Records label.
 The album was ultimately released on DiscReet with a catalog number in Reprise's sequence, DS 2216.
 Warner Bros. did not reassign the number BS 2879 to another album.

+In addition to the usual stereo version, a four-channel quadraphonic version of this album was also advertised but never released.
+The quadraphonic version was assigned catalog number BS4-2879 for release on LP in the Compatible Discrete 4 format and L9B-2879 Quadraphonic 8-track tape format.

 One Size Fits All was first released on CD by Rykodisc in 1988.
 It was reissued by Rykodisc in 1995 with restored cover art, but with identical sound quality.
 In 1996 a 24-karat gold Au20 edition was released with significantly improved sound quality.
 In 2012 it was remastered and reissued yet again by the Universal Music Group under the Zappa Records imprint.

+In 2025 the 50th Anniversary Edition was released on five discs (four CDs and one Blu-Ray) and streaming, including 5.1 mix, studio outtakes and live performances from Rotterdam (9/28/74) and Gothenburg (9/25/74) shows.

-Critical reception
+Critical reception and legacy

 Village Voice critic Robert Christgau wrote in his review: "Zappa's music has gotten a little slicker rhythmically—which is what happens when you consort with jazz guys—but basically it's unchanged.
-And his satire has neither improved nor deteriorated—if his contempt would be beneath an overbright high school junior, there's also a brief lieder parody that I'd love to jam onto WQXR."
+And his satire has neither improved nor deteriorated—if his contempt would be beneath an overbright high school junior, there's also a brief lieder parody that I'd love to jam onto WQXR." ("Evelyn, A Modified Dog" or "Sofa No.2" is the "lieder parody" Christgau had in mind.)

+François Couture of AllMusic gave One Size Fits All four stars out of five, and said that it was "an essential third-period Zappa album."